 Access to the crater opens at approximately 9 AM and closes between 3 PM and 6 PM depending on the time of here.

 Sorrento hotel recommendations: Vhome, a cozy and comfortable B&B located ten minutes away from the historic center of the city.
 Click here to check current rates at Vhome!

 B&B Veru is right on Corso Italia (the main street running through Sorrento) with spacious, clean and modern rooms.
 Click here to check current rates at B&B Veru!

 For more Sorrento accommodation options, click here to check current prices and availability.

 Naples hotel recommendation: Planning a day trip to Capri from Naples?
 Stay at Parthenope Suite in the Historic Centre of Naples.
 The beautiful boutique B&B is located in the heart of the city and the rooms are newly renovated.
 Click here to book your stay at Parthenope Suite!

 What to bring to Pompeii and Vesuvius

-Visiting Italy soon?
-Click here for all of my Italy destination guides and travel tips.
+- And you can click here for all of my Italy destination guides and travel tips

 Did you find this Italy travel guide helpful?
 Pin it for later!